The Top 10 Ways to Get on the Water in Seattle (Plus a Few More)

 Auto and Passenger Ferries

 - Argosy Cruises offers travelers in a hurry several options for getting out on the water.
-Take a one-hour narrated tour of Seattle’s harbor, Elliott Bay; tours depart from Pier 56 on the Seattle waterfront several times throughout the day depending on the season.
-Argosy also offers a two-hour locks cruise, also departing from Pier 56.
+Take a one-hour narrated tour of Seattle’s harbor, Elliott Bay; tours depart from Pier 55 on the Seattle waterfront several times throughout the day depending on the season.
+Argosy also offers a two-hour locks cruise, also departing from Pier 55.
 The narrated tour passes through Hiram M. Chittenden Locks along the Lake Washington Ship Canal.
 The U.S. Government operated locks raise and lower boats between six and 26 feet between fresh and salt water.
-Argosy’s popular Lakes Cruises offer either a two-hour trip from Seattle’s Lake Union, or a one and a half hour trip departing Kirkland (east of Seattle) on Lake Washington.
-For more information on all of Argosy’s tours, call (888) 623-1445 or visit www.argosycruises.com.
+Argosy’s popular Lakes Cruises offer either a one-and-a-half hour trip around Seattle’s Lake Union, departing from South Lake Union docks, or a one-and-a-half hour trip departing from Kirkland (east of Seattle) on Lake Washington.
+For more information on all of Argosy’s tours, call (888) 623-1445 or visit argosycruises.com.

 - Waterways Cruises & Events operates public and group charter cruises aboard a fleet of luxury yachts that cruise Puget Sound and Lakes Union and Washington.
-For information call 206-223-2060 or visit www.waterwayscruises.com.
+For information call 206-223-2060 or visit waterwayscruises.com.

 Kayaking & Canoeing

 - Warm summer days lure canoeists to the quiet marsh waterways around the Washington Park Arboretum.
 The University of Washington’s Waterfront Activities Center rents canoes and rowboats by the hour.
 Specific hours vary throughout the year depending on daylight; call for current hours.
-For information call (206) 543-9433 or visit http://www.seattle.gov/tour/arbor.htm.
+For information call (206) 543-8800 or visit botanicgardens.uw.edu/washington-park-arboretum/activities.

 - Crystal Seas Kayaking, also operating from Friday Harbor, offers 3-hour, day, sunset and multi-day guided tours, including whale watching.
-For information call (877) 732-7877 or visit www.crystalseas.com.
+For information call (877) 732-7877 or visit crystalseas.com.

 Sailing and Small Boat Charters